 He was awarded the CBE (Commander of the Order of the British Empire) in the 2019 Queen's New Years Honours List for his services to Film.
 He is a director and film-maker.

-He is the first British director to have a film make one billion dollars at the box office.
+He is the first British director to have a film make one billion dollars at the box office with The Dark Knight (2008).